Link here

 Prerequisite knowledge

-The QScreen Controller is intended for use by experienced programmers or any technically minded person up to the challenge of real-time programming.
+The QScreen Controller is intended for use by experienced programmers up to the challenge of real-time programming.
 We assume that if you’re designing a product requiring an embedded computer, you have experience in the design of the hardware and software needed to customize the QScreen Controller to your product, and an understanding of the basics of writing, compiling and debugging software programs.
 You should be comfortable programming in either the C or Forth programming languages; you can program the QScreen Controller in either.
 This manual is geared to the C programmer.
 If you would rather program in Forth, give us a call and we’ll send you the Forth programmers manual.
 We recommend the following references for novice programmers:

 How to use this documentation

-Part 1,Getting Started: A Quick Tour of the QScreen Controller, will familiarize you with the QScreen Controller (Chapter 1) and its programming environment, and get you writing your first program (Chapter 2).
-These first chapters guide you through the QScreen Controller’s hardware, explain how to establish communications with it, tell you how to install your compiler, and show you how to compile and run your first program.
+Getting to Know Your QScreen Controller will familiarize you with the QScreen Controller and its programming environment, and Your First Program will get you writing your first program.
+These first pages guide you through the QScreen Controller’s hardware, explain how to establish communications with it, tell you how to install your compiler, and show you how to compile and run your first program.

-Part 4, Putting It All Together, introduces a real-time interactive application, and provides code you can use as a template for your application.
+Finally, A Turnkeyed Application introduces a real-time interactive application, and provides code you can use as a template for your application.
 It also discusses the nuts and bolts of product integration, mounting, noise considerations and power requirements.

 There are several other important documents regarding the QScreen: